BettercareHealth/bettercare/nc/nc-1.md

 Prevent severe hypoxia, if possible, by good monitoring and care in labour.
 Once the hypoxic and ischaemic brain damage is done, there is little that can repair this.

 1. Infants with neonatal encephalopathy should be given general supportive care to prevent hypoglycaemia or further hypoxia.
 If possible they should be referred to a level 2 or 3 hospital.
 2. It is very important that they do not become too hot as this may make the brain damage worse.
-Their abdominal skin temperature should not be allowed to increase above 35.5 °C and axillary temperature above 36 °C.
+Their abdominal skin temperature should not be allowed to increase above 35.5&nbsp;°C and axillary temperature above 36&nbsp;°C.
-3. Fluid intake is usually restricted to 60 ml/kg daily for the first 3 days to help prevent cerebral oedema.
+3. Fluid intake is usually restricted to 60&nbsp;ml/kg daily for the first 3 days to help prevent cerebral oedema.
-4. Fits are controlled with 20 mg/kg intravenous phenobarbitone.
+4. Fits are controlled with 20&nbsp;mg/kg intravenous phenobarbitone.
 5. Ventilation may be needed.
 6. Monitor the vital signs and look out for hypoxic damage to other organs.
 7. Survivors must be followed up for signs of neurodevelopmental delay or cerebral palsy.